geduldig/TwitterAPI/README.md

-### UNDER DEVELOPMENT ###

-_Expected release date is sometime in early February 2013_

----

 # twitterapi #

 _Python classes and command line scripts for using the Twitter API._

 ### What's it do? ###

 This python package can download tweets, post tweets and get tweet trends.
-You can either use the classes to program your own requests to twitter.com, or you can use the command line scripts in the twitterapi.tools sub-module.
+You can either use the classes to program your own requests to twitter.com, or you can use the command line scripts in the twitterapi.tools sub-package.

 The classes implement the following Twitter Streaming API and REST API endpoints: